- Olivier Assayas

 - Release Date

-The first scenes of Summer Hours (L’heure d’été) capture a handsome French country house in early evening light, so bright yet with an ethereal haze.
+The first scenes of Summer Hours (L’heure d’été) capture a handsome French country house in the early evening light, so bright yet with an ethereal haze.
 Children play games in the yard with puppies chasing after their heels, while the parents drink champagne and talk about adult things.
 The setting is authentic and casual.
-Fine art decorates the interiors of the home, the personal collection and remembrances of a family.
+Fine art decorates the interiors of the home, the personal collection, and the remembrances of a family.
 These paintings and fixtures hold a thousand memories, each recalling those otherwise inconsequential but beautiful moments from the family’s past.
-Writer-director Olivier Assayas welcomes us into the villa of Hélène (Edith Scob), the artwork obsessed mother of three who has just turned 75.
+Writer-director Olivier Assayas welcomes us into the villa of Hélène (Edith Scob), the artwork-obsessed mother of three who has just turned 75.
 She lives alone in her gorgeous home, its walls aged and earthy, once owned by her uncle and lover Paul Berthier.
 Only her live-in maid Eloise (Isabelle Sadoyan) assists her.
 Hélène’s children have all moved on with their own families.
 The rebellious Frédéric (Charles Berling), a self-loathing radical economist, lives in France with his wife and teenage children but rarely sees his mother.
 Adrienne (Juliette Binoche, sporting blonde hair) designs China for Japan from New York.
 And Jérémie (Jérémie Renier) moved his family to China, where his clothing textile has taken off.